pandell/jest-teamcity/README.md

 gh release create v1.2.3
 ```

-The new release triggers a new package to be pushed to `npmjs` via GitHub Actions.
+The new release triggers a new package to be pushed to NPM registry via GitHub Actions.

 ## Alternatives